valoudefou/shopify-headless-checkout-pixel/README.md

 ---

 ## Why This Pixel Matters

-- Shopify’s checkout extensibility allows developers to capture **customer journey milestones** natively.
+- Shopify’s checkout extensibility was introduced to enhance security, preventing third-party scripts from executing.
+However, third-party data can still be captured in headless environments.
+Using a custom pixel allows you to natively track **customer journey milestones**.
-- AB Tasty requires events to be passed in **batch ingestion format** to properly attribute experiments.
+- AB Tasty requires events to be sent in **batch ingestion format** to correctly attribute experiments.
-- This pixel **bridges the gap**: listening to checkout events, enriching them with AB Tasty visitor/campaign context, and forwarding to the AB Tasty ingestion API.
+- This pixel **bridges the gap** by listening to checkout events, enriching them with AB Tasty visitor and campaign context, and forwarding the data to the AB Tasty ingestion API.

 ---